Skills Development

 • a combination of the above

-Your 36 months of labour force attachment does not need to be continuous.
-You can have breaks and still qualify if the total LFA time throughout your employment history meets the 36 months minimum.
+Your months of labour force attachment does not need to be continuous.

-When calculating your 36 months, do not include any time for which you voluntarily withdrew or removed yourself from the labour market as a result of one or more of the following:
+When calculating your LFA months, do not include any time for which you voluntarily withdrew or removed yourself from the labour market because of one or more of the following:

 • You were in receipt of EI Special Benefits — maternity, parental, sickness, compassionate care, or family caregiver benefit.